-If you’re a movie geek, you’re probably no stranger to conversations peppered with scraps of film dialogue and pop culture references that maybe only you and your friends get.
-That’s what the conversations in The Concessionaires Must Die! sound like.
-A group of youngish adults who work together at the Monarch, an independent movie theater, seem to exist in a cloud of movie trivia, comic books, and superhero memorabilia.
-At first glance, the film’s characters appear drawn from a stereotype of socially awkward youths who immerse themselves in movies and can’t get a date.
-But each character in The Concessionaires has a distinct personality and plays an important role in the plotline, which at first looks utterly predictable, and actually, almost does turn out that way.
-But as the movie unreels, their characters and goofball humor grow on you.
+NEW TO VOD!
+If you’re a film geek, you’re probably no stranger to conversations peppered with scraps of movie dialogue and pop culture references that only you and your friends get.
+The dialogue in The Concessionaires Must Die!, written and director by America Young, are just like that.
+A group of youngish adults who work together at the Monarch, an independent theater, seem to exist in a cloud of film trivia, comic books, and superhero memorabilia.
+At first glance, the characters appear drawn from a stereotype of socially awkward youths who immerse themselves in movies and can’t get a date.
+But each one has a distinct personality and plays an important role in the somewhat predictable plot.

-The Monarch is an old-fashioned single-screen movie house, one of a dying breed, that still shows cinematic chestnuts like Fast Times at Ridgemont HIgh, Willow, and Shawshank Redemption to a dwindling audience.
+The Monarch is an old-fashioned single-screen house, one of a dying breed, that still shows cinematic chestnuts like Fast Times at Ridgemont High, Willow, and Shawshank Redemption to a dwindling audience.
 It’s not long before the hallowed cinema is under attack from the evil empire — a multi-screen cineplex that’s about to open across the street.
-It’s run by Jack Fisk (Dan Lauria) and his lame-brained, delusional son, Derek (David A. Cooper).
+The cineplex is run by Jack Fisk (Dan Lauria) and his lame-brained, delusional son, Derek (David A. Cooper).
 The younger Fisk fancies himself a supervillain right out of the pages of Marvel Comics and occasionally lapses into Tourette’s-like rants against his enemies.
-Speaking of Marvel, Stan Lee, creator of the Marvel empire, makes a cameo appearance in the film.
+Speaking of Marvel, Stan Lee, creator of the Marvel empire, makes a cameo appearance.